 - to have used HMRC online services for agents

 You must be the person responsible for your agent firm’s tax or administrative matters.
-After you’ve set up an agent services account, you can add administrators and assistants to your Government Gateway account before registering an estate.
+After you’ve set up an agent services account, you can add administrators and assistants before registering an estate.

 You can save your progress, but you can’t update your registration once you submit it.